opencontainers/distribution-spec/spec.md

 results, but up to `<int>` tags *after* `<tagname>` will be returned.
 The tags MUST be in lexical order.

 #### Content Management
+Content management refers to the deletion of blobs, tags, and manifests.
+Registries MAY implement deletion or they MAY disable it.
+Similarly, a registry MAY implement tag deletion, while others MAY allow deletion only by manifest.

 ##### Deleting tags
-Content management refers to the deletion of blobs, tags and manifests.
-Registries MAY implement deletion or they MAY dis- able it.
-Similarly, a registry MAY implement tag deletion, while others MAY allow deletion only by manifest.

 `<name>` is the namespace of the repository, and `<tag>` is the name of the tag to be deleted.
 Upon success, the registry MUST respond with a `202 Accepted` code.
-If tag deletion is disabled, the registry MUST respond with a `400 Bad Request` code.
+If tag deletion is disabled, the registry MUST respond with either a `400 Bad Request` or a `405 Method Not Allowed`.

 To delete a tag, perform a `DELETE` request to a path in the following format:
 `/v2/<name>/manifests/<tag>`